oceanxy/react-tabllist/README.md

 - \[10, 20, 10]：Each cell in the row takes the value of the array in turn.
 If the value of an array index is a placeholder (ie ","), the width of the cell will be set to "auto"; when the length of the array is less than the number of columns, the remaining columns are set to "auto" by default.
 - '10,20,10'：Each column takes values in turn, based on comma-separated values.
 The detailed rules are the same as the array form.

+Note:

+1. Regardless of the method, if the final rendered cell width value is less than style.minWidth, the style.minWidth value is used.
+2. When `props.property.style.width` or the width of the component after rendering is less than the width of the manually set width, these values will be converted to the corresponding percentage.

 ### Configuration Demonstration